AlekseyYuriev/Calculator-to-develop-the-world/README.md

 <h1>Calculator to develop the world</h1>

 <h2>1.
 Project description</h2>
-Calculator to develop the world - is a simple calculator developed as a part of an internship test assignment.
+"Calculator to develop the world" is a simple calculator developed as a part of an internship test assignment.
 It works with native JS.
 <h2>2.
 Link to the task</h2>

 https://storage.yandexcloud.net/alex-frontend-11-90/Innowise%20Lab%20Internship_Simple%20calculator.pdf